 *There is another plant also called black cumin, Bunium bulbocastanum, but that is a different plant.
 The one we are focusing on is Nigella sativa.

-Black seed was declared to be “healing for all diseases except death” by the prophet Mohammed and has a long history of use as a natural medicine.
+So what are the benefits of black seed?
+Nigella sativa was declared to be “healing for all diseases except death” by the prophet Mohammed and has a long history of use as a natural medicine.
 Dating back to the 1st century A.D., it was used as a digestive remedy and even an ingredient in a remedy for snake bites.
 It is widely used today in many areas of the world for:(3)